JANECEA/FileSurfer/docs/Specification/FunctionalSpecification.md

 - **Pasting images from clipboard**
 - **Flatten folder**: Moves all contents of a folder up one level and then deletes the folder
 - **Undo and Redo**: For most file operations
-- **Confirmation dialog**: Some file operations may require confirmation via a dialog

 ### 4. Git Integration
 - **Branch selection**: Switching between repository branches